SteveParadox/Movie-api/README.md

 ```
 **Note**
 ```
-All data fetched from the storage must be in the database except it returns empty Database tables can be found in models.py
+$ All data fetched from the storage must be in the database except it returns empty
+$ Database tables can be found in models.py
+$ movie name is the name of the movie in database
 ```